 This time of the year is about giving so don’t fight it.
 Find out how you can take your generosity to the next level.
-Help out at a soup kitchen, give an offering to your church or even be helpful to family member that is the most difficult.
-Giving to others actually decreases your stress hormones which gives you a sense of well being.
+Help out at a soup kitchen, give an offering to your church or even be helpful to a family member that is the most difficult.
+Giving to others actually, decreases your stress hormones which gives you a sense of well-being.

 Make the choice that’s “a little bit better”